 Marketing emails are getting more challenging because consumers are savvier than they’ve been.
+Researching for a product or service can easily be done via the internet.
 They know when they’re being sold to, and they hate it.

 However, that doesn’t mean they hate buying.
 There’s just more of a sentiment that if what you have to say is so great, they’d already know.
 Triggering them with marketing-speak, even of the subtle variety, is an instant turnoff.

 Consumers are more cynical about everything these days.
 While institutional trust is up, it’s tougher for religious bodies, politicians, and marketers.

 Too many customers have been burned by empty promises or products that don’t work either promoted via social media platforms or web.
 Email marketers have the added annoyance of sharing the same medium as people who perpetrate phishing scams.